 - Chang beer is cheaper than Chang water.

-Some things to be wary of when Backpacking Thailand:
+Things to be wary of when backpacking Thailand

 - Certain tuk-tuks will agree a lower than the standard price, this is a scam, they will not take you directly to your destination.
 They will take you on an unwanted tour and stop off a number of stores and stops they get a commission from.
 (This can take hours in some cases, store owners are very pushy and waste your time)